MEET THE TEAM

 A top talent, brilliant administrator and strategist, Christina is a talented leader.
-Her success includes a 14 year career teaching, writing curriculum and grants, fundraising, and diversity/inclusion consultation.
+Her success includes a 31 year career teaching, writing curriculum and grants, fundraising, and diversity/inclusion consultation.
 Christina brings an extensive range of non-profit experience as a board member, executive director and business leader.
-As an Anishinaabikwe and community leader, Christina empowers individuals and illuminates the breadth of human experiences.
-Christina enthusiastically leads the vision of the Duluth Art Institute as its first Anishinaabe leader.
+As an Anishinaabikwe and community leader, Christina appreciates breadth of human experiences.
+She enthusiastically leads the vision of the Duluth Art Institute as its first Anishinaabe leader.
 Her focus is delivered with tender attention to advocacy rooted in celebrating inclusivity and professionalism.
 Christina thoughtfully serves our community with a vision to the future.
 Christina currently chairs the State of MN Capitol Arts Committee, is President of the Duluth Public Arts Commission, and serves on the State of MN CAAPB Task force on Monuments and Statues.
-Christina was awarded an AARP 50 over 50 most influential people in MN award as a bias buster.
-She lives in Duluth, MN with her acknowledged home in the Bois Forte Nation in Northern MN.
+Christina is also on the U.S.Senate Curatorial Advisory Board.
+She was awarded an AARP 50 over 50 most influential people in MN award as a bias buster.
+She lives in Mesaabikong (Duluth, MN) with her acknowledged home in Onaminii-zaga-inganig (the Bois Forte Nation in Northern MN).

 Exhibitions Director Amy Varsek joined the Duluth Art Institute in 2014, after nearly 10 years of experience installing artwork in small galleries.
 She aims to align each artists vision with the strengths and challenges in an exhibition space and looks for artists that evoke emotion through their work.
 As an artist, Varsek prefers drawing with a no.2 pencil and building sculptures with found objects.
 With a degree in biology, her work often represents the living world with a special interest in mammals and anatomy.